• Home

 Marathon Leagues make it possible for throwers who do not have a WATL axe throwing venue nearby to compete in an official WATL League at an Official WATL venue.

-Throwers will play 7 weeks of league and the week 8 tournament- that's a total of 300+ throws-
+Throwers will play 7 weeks of league and the week 8 tournament- that's a total of 300+ throws- all in one day!

 All rules about regular season play, playoffs, circuit points, and qualifying apply